atropino/atropino/README.md

 - 👋 Hi, I’m Senior IT PM, but also Junior python dev (coder)
 - 👀 I’m interested in part-time code review or code rewrite
 - 🌱 I’m currently learning PyPi, PyCharm, Robot framework
-- 💞️ I’m looking to collaborate on aby project mainly in junior issues
+- 💞️ I’m looking to collaborate on any remote project allover the world
 - 📫 How to reach me piotr.silarow@atropino.pl

 <!---